luisevm/acm-policies-gitops/README.md

     oc create -f bootstrap/gitops/10-operatorgroup.yaml
     oc create -f bootstrap/gitops/20-subscription.yaml
     ```
+    #Check that the installation was successful
+    ```bash
+    oc -n openshift-gitops-operator get csv
+    ```

-4. Give RBAC to allow the user you login to OpenShift or ArgoCD, to see in ArgoCD the applications created in ACM HUB OpenShift cluster
+4. Give RBAC to allow the user you login to OpenShift or ArgoCD, to see in ArgoCD the applications created in ACM HUB OpenShift cluster.
+Replace the user "Admin" with your user.

     ```bash
     oc create -f - <<EOF